Kelsi-Wolter/reveal.js/alex.md

 ## It Works, But Too Much Busywork

-* create a new table with new index
+* create a new regular table with new index
-* app must write to both tables
+* app must write to both regular tables
 * need to migrate all data to new table
 * need to switch reads/writes to new table
-* drop old table
+* drop old regular table
+* MUCH easier with partitions